eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-wot-integration.md

   }
   ```

-To describe "assets", you can use: [SAREF](https://ontology.tno.nl/saref/)
+To describe "assets" you can use: [SAREF](https://ontology.tno.nl/saref/)
 ```json
 {
   "@context": {